koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/05_simulation_results.typ

 *Observation:* In Step 1, only Innovators adopted; in Step 2, there were no adoptions; and in Step 3, only a few Early Adopters decided to adopt.

 *Analysis:* This temporal pattern highlights the non-linear effects of network influence.
 After an initial period of inertia, the accumulation of previous adoption decisions can suddenly trigger uptake among previously hesitant categories.
 Such delayed responses underscore how network structure and local thresholds can create tipping points, leading to abrupt shifts in adoption dynamics.

+Of course due to the nature of LLM this is not always the case and it might be just a coincidence, but it is an interesting observation nonetheless.

 *Observation 2: Laggard Social Pressure*